 Pricing

-Both of Rentec Direct’s pricing plans—Rentec Pro for landlords and investors and Rentec PM for property managers—are based on the number of units managed.
+Rentec Direct offers two pricing plans: Rentec Pro for landlords and investors and Rentec PM for property managers.
+Both plans are based on the number of units you manage.

 What’s interesting are their apps.